wso2/docs-choreo-dev/en/docs/tutorials/integrating-services-tutorial.md

 8. Once requests are filtered as specified above, further filter them so that only requests that specify an item are selected for further processing.

-    Similar to how you filtered requests that specify the count, you can add another `If` statement followed by a statement that defines the action to be followed when the `if` condition is met.
+    Similar to how you filtered requests that specify the count, you can add another `If` statement followed by a statement that defines the action to be followed when the `If` condition is met.

     1. To add the `If` statement, click the last **+** icon in the current low code view.